 CRGW were the first clinic in Wales and the South West, and amongst the first clinics in the UK to offer a revolutionary new technique called ‘EmbryoScope Imaging’.
 This equipment records images of embryos every 15 minutes.
 Embryos are programmed to divide at set time intervals and the timing of these divisions has been shown to be of high clinical value to optimise IVF outcomes.
 Time lapse videos of your embryos will enable our embryologists to enhance embryo selection for transfer by studying these timelines of cell division.
-This novel and unique application has shown to have a vast improvement in pregnancy rates as patterns of embryo development can be monitored to select the most viable embryos from a group.
-Recent reports emerging about the use of this technology is very promising and can also be used to reduce the number of embryos to transfer in order to minimise the risks of multiple pregnancy.
+This technology has shown to aid embryologists select the embryo with the most potential to implant as patterns of embryo development can be monitored to select the most viable embryos from a group.
+EmbryoScope can also be used to reduce the number of embryos to transfer in order to minimise the risks of multiple pregnancy.

 Embryoscope is the only time lapse embryo incubator that maintains your embryos in an environment that never changes.
 Non-EmbryoScope time lapse incubators allow your embryos to be exposed to a changing environment since they require the incubator door to be opened several times a day exposing your embryos to changes in temperature and pH both of which can have a negative effect on the way your embryos grow.
 Patients seeking the benefits of time lapse imaging for their embryos should insist on the best imaging incubator – EmbryoScope.

 Which embryos have the best opportunity to develop into a viable pregnancy?
 A new technology provides a surprising answer.